epenchev/skaer-kodi/README.md

-# skaer
+# skaer-kodi
-HTTP media spider
+Skaer plugin for Kodi.